 The calculation used is by payment period.
 A payment period consists of 480 clock hours and 14 weeks for programs of 960 clock hours or more or half the clock hours in the student's program for programs less than 960 clock hours.
 The last date of attendance is the date used as the calculation for scheduled hours for the student's attendance on the Return of Title IV Funds Calculation Worksheet.
 Institutional charges incurred by the student are tuition and fee charges for which the student was responsible that were assessed by NWTC for the payment period.
-The portion of a federal grant that the student is entitled to receive is calculated on a percentage basis by comparing the total number of hours in a payment period to the hours the student was scheduled to complete in the payment period upon the student's last day of attendance.
-For example, if the student completes 30% of the payment period, he/she earns 30% of the assistance that he/she was originally scheduled to receive.
+The portion of a federal grant that the student is entitled to receive is calculated on a percentage basis by comparing the total number of hours in a payment period to the hours the student was scheduled to complete in the payment period, he/she earns 30% of the assistance that he/she was originally scheduled to receive.
 This means that a percentage of the scheduled award remains unearned and must be returned to the U.S. Department of Education.
 Once a student has completed more than 60% of the payment period, he/she has earned all (100%) of the grant money for that pay period.